mybringback22/flutter_awesome_ui_kit/README.md

 ### User Status

-UserStatus is used for adding different status to AwesomeProfilePicture
+UserStatus is used for adding different status to AwesomeProfilePicture.

 ```dart
 UserStatus.online